Four cats saved from sinking ship by Thai sailor who swam to save them

 “I used my camera to zoom in to the boat, and I saw one or two cats popping their heads out,” explained First-Class Petty Officer Wichit Pukdeelon of the navy’s air and coastal defense division.

-According to local media, crew members of the capsized boat were rescued by a passing ship on Tuesday, but somehow the four felines had been left behind.
+According to local media, crew members of the capsized boat were rescued by a passing ship on Tuesday, but somehow the four cats had been left behind.

-Knowing they had to move fast to save the abandoned animals, Thatsaphon Saii jumped into the ocean, battling strong currents to save the cats.
-After paddling some 50 feet to reach the boat, Saii was captured on camera swimming the animals to safety — with one of the cats perched delicately upon his back as he swam toward his crew, who were on standby with a rope.
+Knowing they had to move fast to save the abandoned animals, Thatsaphon Saii jumped into the ocean, battling strong currents.
+After paddling some 50 feet to reach the boat, Saii was captured on camera swimming the animals to safety — with one of the cats perched delicately upon his back as he returned to his crew, who were on standby with a rope.

 “I immediately took off my shirt and put on a life jacket so I could jump into the sea.
-The flames were at the back of the boat, but it was starting to sink, so I knew I had to be quick,” he recalled, adding that he was “so relieved” that the navy had been able to rescue the animals.
+The flames were at the back of the boat, but it was starting to sink, so I knew I had to be quick,” he recalled, adding that he was “so relieved” that the navy had been able to rescue the cats.

 The group were swiftly branded “heroes” after footage of the incident circulated widely on social media, with the young sailor in particular causing a stir among animal lovers online.

-Many embraced the pawsitive news amid the bleakness of a global pandemic.
+Many embraced the pawsitive news amid the bleakness of a the coronavirus pandemic.

 “This made my week,” wrote one user on Twitter.
 “Good things can happen,” wrote another.